 The bottle gourd is a diploid, monoecious plant of the Cucurbitacea.
 The plant has thick vines with large white flowers that open only at night.
 The fruit comes in a large variety of shapes, selected for by their human users.
-The bottle gourd is primarily grown for its fruit, which when dried forms a woody rind that is suitable for containing water and food, for fishing floats, for musical instruments and for clothing, among other things.
-In fact, the fruit floats, and bottle gourds with still-viable seeds have been discovered after floating in sea water for more than seven months.
+The bottle gourd is primarily grown for its fruit, which when dried forms a woody hollow vessel that is suitable for containing water and food, for fishing floats, for musical instruments and for clothing, among other things.
+In fact, the fruit itself floats, and bottle gourds with still-viable seeds have been discovered after floating in sea water for more than seven months.

 Bottle Gourd Dispersals

 The earliest dispersal of the bottle gourd into the Americas was long believed by scholars to have occurred from the floating of domesticated fruits across the Atlantic.
 In 2005, researchers David Erickson and colleagues (among others) argued that bottle gourds, like dogs, had been brought into the Americas with the arrival of Paleoindian hunter-gatherers, at least 10,000 years ago.
 If true, than the Asian form of the bottle gourd was domesticated at least a couple of thousand years before that.
 Evidence of that has not been discovered, although domestic bottle gourds from several Jomon period sites on Japan have early dates.